mateuszcalderon/receipt/README.md

   print("---------------------------")
 ```

   - The receipt is displayed with the product details, calculated subtotal, tax amount, and total.
-All amounts are formatted to two decimal places for clarity
+All amounts are formatted to two decimal places for clarity.

 ## Development Environment:
 To develop this project, I used the online IDE [OnlineGDB.com](https://www.onlinegdb.com/online_python_compiler), which offers an easy-to-use compiler and debugger for Python.